-• Test Reports (see Section 15.4)
+• Test Reports (see Section 18.4)

-- To Scheduled, if a problem has been found in the verification tests, which require the attention of Developer.
-The ticket is assigned to Developer. - To Ready to Validate, if tests have passed satisfactorily and the bug is ready to be validated.
+- To Implementing, if a problem has been found in the verification tests, which require the attention of Developer.
+The ticket is assigned to Developer. - To Validating, if tests have passed satisfactorily and the bug is ready to be validated.